PHIL C1010x Methods and Problems of Philosophical Thought 3 pts. Critical introduction to philosophical problems, ideas and methods.

 PHIL V3601x Metaphysics 4 pts.
 Corequisites: PHIL V3611 Required Discussion Section 0 points Systematic treatment of some major topics in metaphysics (e.g. modality, causation, identity through time, particulars and universals).
 Readings from contemporary authors.
 Discussion Section Required.

-PHIL V3701x and y Ethics 4 pts.
-Prerequisites: One course in philosophy Corequisites: PHIL V3711 Required Discussion Section 0 points Prerequisites: One course in philosophy.
-Introduction to the three central theories of normative ethics: consequentialism, deontology, and virtue ethics; introduction to selected topics in meta-ethics.
+PHIL V3701y Ethics 4 pts.
+Prerequisites: One course in philosophy Corequisites: PHIL V3711 Required Discussion Section 0 points An exploration of the content and foundations of ethics via the major moral theories--rational egotism, deontology, consequentialism and virtue nethics--followed by a consideration of some skeptical and relevist views as well.
 Required Discussion Section.
 Recitation Section Required.

 PHIL V3751x and y Political Philosophy 3 pts.
 Six major concepts of political philosophy including authority, rights, equality, justice, liberty and democracy are examined in three different ways.
 First the conceptual issues are analyzed through contemporary essays on these topics by authors like Peters, Hart, Williams, Berlin, Rawls and Schumpeter.
 Second the classical sources on these topics are discussed through readings from Hobbes, Locke, Hume, Marx, Plato, Mill and Rousseau.
 Third some attention is paid to relevant contexts of application of these concepts in political society, including such political movements as anarchism, international human rights, conservative, liberal, and Marxist economic policies as well as competing models of democracy.